APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 2.md

     ![](./media/28.png)

-1. Once the file is opened, verify that it is in **German language**.
+1. Once the file is opened, verify that it is in the **German language**.
 We will then use the web app to translate the file into English and obtain the results using OpenAI Chat.

 1. Return to the web app page, in the left-hand menu, select **Add Document (1)**, check the box for **Translate document to English (2)** and then click on **Browse files (3)**.